 Now…go!
 Take care of yourself ☺

-About Mackenzie Dajani, MA, LPC-R – Resident in Counseling:
+About the author, Mackenzie Dajani, MA, LPC-R:

 Mackenzie is a Resident in Counseling, providing counseling services at our Alexandria location.
 Mackenzie has her M.A. in Clinical Mental Health Counseling from Marymount University and a B.A. in Psychology as well as Religious Studies from The College of William & Mary.
 She has completed internships working with diverse individuals, couples, and families.
 Mackenzie has completed the majority of her residency in an inpatient behavioral health hospital.
 She has clinical experience and a particular interest in working with adults, couples, anxiety, depression, relationship distress, grief, and motivation.
 Mackenzie offers Christian counseling, as well.
-To learn more about Mackenzie, visit HERE.